 I get annoyed by things like that, so I decided to pass on having a professional cut and bind the rug.

 I dug into research on trimming a rug yourself and decided that I was going to go for it.
-Spoiler: cutting an area rug was super easy and I’m VERY pleased with how my DIY project turned out.
+Spoiler: cutting an area rug was super easy and I'm VERY pleased with how my DIY project turned out.
+So, stay tuned for how to cut a rug without it unraveling because it's more simple than you'd think.

 - Utility knife